Filling the Global Grocery Bag

 - Snapshot of Agriculture handout, print 1 copy per class front to back

-arable: suitable for growing crops
+arable: land used or suitable for growing crops

 climate: the prevailing weather conditions in a specific area over a long period of time